dfailing/INF504/README.md

 # INF504 - These resources are for your informational use.
 Please consider purchasing the texts from Amazon or another source to support the authors.

+ I have included both an Amazon link (where purchase is available) and a link to the source PDF I uploaded to this repository.

 [Bis06] Christopher M. Bishop.
 Pattern Recognition and Machine Learning.
 Springer, 2006.

 https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738